Cliffhanger: noun (Collins Dictionary)

 what will happen next.

 A film or a serial with an outrageous cliffhanger keeps you on the edge-of-the-seat.
-You may might as well be biting your nails.
-This helps the film win ratings and rave reviews.
+You might as well be biting your nails.
+This helps the film win ratings and garner rave reviews.

 Now imagine – your son or daughter with a cliffhanger attitude towards life and career.
 S/he will also keep you on the edge-of-your-seat and have you ride on the horns of dilemma.
 And ratings, forget about it.